 CSDE will recognize the best poster with an award and prize.
 Posters will be assessed based on the following criteria:

 – Relevance to demographic research or population health

 – Innovative aspects of the research project

 – Quality and appropriateness of research design and methodology

 – Effectiveness in communicating key aspects of the project

 – Overall design and quality of visuals, images and/or tables

 How do I apply to participate?

 We will select up to 7 participants.
-You will be notified that you have been selected by October 30th.
 If your submission is selected, you will be required to email your presentation slides to Maxine Wright no later than FRIDAY NOVEMBER 20TH.

 The Lightning Talks and Poster Session will be held FRIDAY DECEMBER 11TH from 12:30-1:30, Zoom link TBA.
 Please email email@example.com if you have any questions.